Fakahmad/test/README.md

 I will use git to try to upload some of my python assignments, works and projects.

 Now this is the line I am adding after saving it once.

+Making changes after cloning from github to my laptop